brianjamesquinn1/dotfiles/vim-tips.md

 ## Plugins ##
 ### FZF ###
-After running an FZF command such as :FZF or :Rg
+After running an FZF command such as :Fzf or :Rg
 ```
 opt-a     : select all
 opt-d     : deselect all